strapi/documentation/docs/developer-docs/latest/getting-started/troubleshooting.md

 ## Does Strapi allow me to change the default ID type or name?

-No, currently does not have the ability to allow for changing the default id name nor does it allow you to switch the data type (such as UUID on bookshelf), support for this is being looked at for Strapi v4.
+No, currently does not have the ability to allow for changing the default id name nor does it allow you to switch the data type (such as UUID in PostgreSQL), support for this is being looked at in future.

 ## Can you filter and/or deep filter on dynamic zones and polymorphic relations?